 All data sourced from ONS Civil Partnership Statistics, United Kingdom, 2013.

-This data does not include same sex couples who have married, or converted their civil partnership into a marriage, by virtue of the Marriage (Same Sex Couples) Act 2013.01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+This data does not include same sex couples who have married, or converted their civil partnership into a marriage, by virtue of the Marriage (Same Sex Couples) Act 2013.complete our online questionnaire.
 Copyright 2013-2019 Rainscourt Law LLP.
 All rights reserved.